-However, the economic and fiscal pressure of the past several years, together with known setbacks in the relationship with the International Monetary Fund, donors and international creditors, has created certain difficulties to the increase of the foreign investment and the economic growth.
+However, the economic and fiscal pressure of the past several years, together with known setbacks in the relationship with the International Monetary Fund, donors and international creditors, has created certain difficulties with regard to increasing foreign investment and economic growth.

-In any case, according to African Economic Outlook 2019, Africa's general economic performance continues to improve, with gross domestic product growth reaching an estimated 3.5 per cent in 2018, about the same as in 2017 and up 1.4 percentage points from the 2.1 per cent in 2016.
-Looking forward, African economic growth is projected to accelerate to 4 per cent in 2019 and 4.1 per cent in 2020.
+In any case, according to African Economic Outlook 2020, Africa's general economic performance continues to improve, with gross domestic product growth reaching an estimated 3.4 per cent in 2019.
+Looking forward, African economic growth is projected to accelerate to 3.9 per cent in 2020 and to 4.1 per cent in 2021.
 Mozambique will hopefully follow this trend.

-Last year's economic performance was significantly and negatively affected by the two climate cyclones, Idai and Kenneth, in March and April, and resulted in a reduction in agricultural and electricity production by collection and infrastructure activities, including the port of Beira, one of the major ports for exports of raw materials.
+In 2019, the economic performance of Mozambique was significantly and negatively affected by the two climate cyclones, Idai and Kenneth, in March and April, and resulted in a reduction in agricultural and electricity production by collection and infrastructure activities, including the port of Beira, one of the major ports for exports of raw materials.

-The government of Mozambique and investors have been working to improve the country's financial and economic landscape and to take advantage from the country's very significant natural resources, particularly coal and natural gas, with some high-profile investments.
+The government of Mozambique and investors have been working to improve the country's financial and economic land-scape and to take advantage from the country's very significant natural resources, particularly coal and natural gas, with some high-profile investments.
 The Nacala Corridor Railway and Port Project, to export coal from the Moatize coal mines, and the liquefied natural gas projects in the Rovuma Basin in the north of the country, deserve a special mention.
 Even at different stages of execution, they are expected to be game changers for the country.

-The contribution of mega-projects in the extractive industry sector in Mozambique reached 14,440 million meticais last year, corresponding to 6.8 per cent of the total revenue collected by the state in 2018 (211.9 billion meticais) and a decrease 62.4 per cent, compared to the 2017 record.
+The contribution of mega-projects in the extractive industry sector in Mozambique reached 14,440 million meticais in 2019, corresponding to 6.8 per cent of the total revenue collected by the state in 2018 (211.9 billion meticais) and a decrease of 62.4 per cent, compared to the 2017 record.

-The low performance was due to the negative performance of projects in the field of energy production, oil exploration and mineral resources, which registered decreases of contribution in the order of 40.2 per cent, 78.4 per cent and 23.1 per cent, respectively
+The low performance was owing to the negative performance of projects in the field of energy production, oil exploration and mineral resources, which registered decreases of contribution in the order of 40.2 per cent, 78.4 per cent and 23.1 per cent, respectively

-The major energy projects injected 3.4 billion meticais into the public coffers, against 5.6 billion meticais from mining and 4.1 billion meticais from mineral resources.
+The major energy projects injected 3.4 billion meticals into the public coffers, against 5.6 billion meticals from mining and 4.1 billion meticals from mineral resources.